FDR control with adaptive procedures and FDR monotonicity: Synthetic data obtained by simulations. Synthetic data obtained by simulations

-Fig. \ref{fig:comparison_EVR_and_ESm}e shows the standard deviation (st.d.) of $V/R^+$ for the independent case, and Fig. \ref{fig:comparison_EVR_and_ESm}f for the positively dependent case.
-As can be seen when the p-values are independent the st.d. is very similar for all the procedures, but increases steeply as $m_0/m\rightarrow 1$.
-In the case of dependent p-values the situation becomes worse; for nearly the entire range of $m_0/m$ the coefficient of variance $cv = st.d.(V/R^+)/E(V/R^+)$ is greater than 1.
+Figure \ref{fig:comparison_EVR_and_ESm}e shows the standard deviation (st.d.) of $V/R^+$ for the independent case, and Figure \ref{fig:comparison_EVR_and_ESm}f for the positively dependent case.
+As can be seen when the $p$-values are independent, the st.d. is very similar for all the procedures, but increases steeply as $m_0/m\rightarrow1$.
+In the case of dependent $p$-values, the situation becomes worse; for nearly the entire range of $m_0/m$ the coefficient of variance $\mathit{cv} = \mathit{st.d.}(V/R^+)/E(V/R^+)$ is greater than 1.
 Also, as will be mentioned below, for real data the st.d. of the STS procedure is significantly higher than that of the IBH.
-These high values of st.d. result from the FDR definition, since the expectation of $V/R^+$ takes into account many realizations with $R=0$ that give, by definition, $V/R^+=0$, making the distribution of $V/R^+$ very non-symmetric.
-A comparison similar to the one presented in Fig. \ref{fig:comparison_EVR_and_ESm} for $q=0.05$ is presented in Appendix \ref{app:simulation_study} Fig. \ref{fig:comparison_EVR_and_ESm1_q20} for $q=0.2$, and provides similar observations.
-We thus conclude that for $\rho=0$ our IBH procedures provide, an expected improvement over the BH95 in therm of power and saturation of the bound and their performance is comparable to that of the other adaptive methods tested.
-For dependent variables STS violate the bound on $E(V/R^+)$ much more than the IBHlog and the IBHsum which violate it only slightly.
+These high values of st.d. result from the FDR definition, since the expectation of $V/R^+$ takes into account many realizations with $R=0$ that give, by definition, $V/R^+=0$, making the distribution of $V/R^+$ very nonsymmetric.
+A~comparison similar to the one presented in Figure \ref{fig:comparison_EVR_and_ESm} for $q=0.05$ is presented in \citet{ZZDsupp2010}, Supplement E, Figure S4 for $q=0.2$, and provides similar observations.
+We thus conclude that for $\rho=0$ our IBH procedures provide an expected improvement over the BH95 in terms of power and saturation of the bound and their performance is comparable to that of the other adaptive methods tested.
+For dependent variables STS violates the bound on $E(V/R^+)$ much more than the IBHlog and the IBHsum which violate it only slightly.